DV1231/swgoh-arena-tracker/README.md

 # Join our [Discord](https://discord.gg/xcjvKPM) channel to be updated.

-# Simple SWGOH Arena Tracker
+# SWGOH IPD Arena Tracker
 [DiscordChannel](https://discord.gg/xcjvKPM) --my capacity is quite limited, yet you can help each other on this channel

 [![](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/iprobedroid)